Stage Orchestration

 Notice how the deploy stage has been pruned completely, rather than being a stage with empty steps.
 Further, since the notify stage normally waits on both build and deploy, in this situation, it only waits on build.
 The notify stage is still part of the build since its ruleset consists of only a runtime rule.

-While there isn’t a sure-fire way of running stages in order, the needs tag introduces a level of dependency that can be used to order stages.
-However the needs tag can become tricky when combined with pruning, as shown in the example above.
+While there isn’t a sure-fire way of running stages in order, the needs key introduces a level of dependency that can be used to order stages.
+However the needs key can become tricky when combined with pruning, as shown in the example above.
 Let’s take a look at a theoretical pipeline:

 version: "1"